RobertMisch/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+adaptive sites only have media queries, while a fully responsive site uses %'s, em, and rem so that everything resizes between those queries.

 2. Describe what it means to be mobile first vs desktop first.

+mobile first is designing the site to how it would look on a mobile aplication, and then using min-width media queries to adjust the page as it sizes up.
+While desktop first does the opposite.
+Designing the page for desktop first and using max-width media queries to style the page as it shrinks

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+it sets our base font-size to 10, so rem is now much easier to use in base 10's.

 4. How would you describe preprocessing to someone new to CSS?

+It's a way to write css in a DRY manner. you can re use code much more easily with it and if set up correctly you can also use it to change your site easily with variables

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+my favorite concept is mix-ins, the concepts I struggle with most are mixins,functions and making sure that a from scratch website is semantically correct.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.